 That’s why I went about making my own.

 While they may be everything-free, don’t worry, they still taste absolutely incredible!

 I do recommend branching out and not relying solely on these bars for your daily protein intake, they’re just a great addition to a healthy diet that’ll help boost protein levels and make a great snack.
 I’m a firm believer that variety is key to any healthy diet.

-Many traditional protein bars have added sugar, and are more like a candy bar with protein added.
-OR, they taste forking disgusting.
+Many traditional protein bars have added sugar, and are more like a chocolate bar with protein added.
+Or, they taste forking disgusting.
 I have found some nice-tasting protein bars out there, but they’re usually full of dates (which mean high carb + high sugar).
 If I do find a really good keto bar, it’s usually quite pricey.

 This is why I created my own keto protein bar recipe!